mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 angles.
 To use the class on only five points, we need to prevent the class from fitting, as fitting on only 5 points will not work.
 But this does not affect the orientation calculations.
-Therefore, the :func:`fit <skgstat.DirectionalVariogram.fit>` mehtod is overwritten.
+Therefore, the :func:`fit <skgstat.DirectionalVariogram.fit>` method is overwritten.

 .. ipython:: python
     :okwarning: